 Marylin Delpy, the junior associate attorney, states that she is an expert in "voir dire" and claims it is the process of vetting a jury.
 In trials, the term "voir dire" can refer both to testing the competency of a witness or other evidence, or the process of examining prospective jurors.
 She was obviously using the term in the latter sense.

-When the Winkelvi go up to Mark Zuckerberg for the first time after he walks out of class.
+When the Winkelvi go up to Zuckerberg for the first time after he walks out of class.
 You can see that Josh Pence's face is not replaced for that brief moment, after he is nudged by Armie, revealing that two separate people played the part.

-When Mark Zuckerberg and Eduardo go outside of the fraternity "Caribbean Night" into the cold, visible breaths emerge directly from their lips.
+When Mark and Eduardo go outside of the fraternity "Caribbean Night" into the cold, visible breaths emerge directly from their lips.
 In reality, the breath is invisible for 2 - 3 inches, the space required for it to drop to a temperature at which it can condense and become visible.

 At the end of the movie, it says that Mark Zuckerberg is the youngest billionaire in the world.
 That honor actually goes to his former roommate Dustin Moskovitz, who is 8 days younger than Mark.
 Though, Zuckerberg held the distinction until Moskovitz was named "World's Youngest Billionaire" by Forbes magazine in June 2010.

-In the last scene of the film, Mark Zuckerberg is seen trying to friend Erica Albright on his own site.
-In real life, Zuckerberg has unfettered access to anyone's account on Facebook, and he cannot be "unfriended".
+In the last scene of the film, Mark is seen trying to friend Erica Albright on his own site.
+In real life, Mark Zuckerberg has unfettered access to anyone's account on Facebook, and he cannot be "unfriended".
 However, he may instead be requesting her friendship out of courtesy to her.